-At Saint Ambrose, we believe that homework is essential for students to become lifelong learners and is an integral element of our curriculum.
-It is important that the high ability boys at the college are challenged at all times to become independent learners and develop skills which will benefit them in later years.
+The College believes that homework is essential for students to become lifelong learners and is an integral element of our curriculum.
+It is important our high ability boys are challenged at all times to become independent learners and develop skills which will benefit them in later years.

 - extend learning

 - develop a range of learning strategies and skills

 - develop students’ independent learning and research skills

 - consolidate students’ knowledge and understanding